Habberlabber/Habbers-GULP-BABEL-SCSS-Boilerplate/README.md

 This project is a simple boilerplate for small projects, using SCSS, and "future" versions of Javascript.
 It also contains a few simple SCSS mixins and utility calsses.

+## Getting started
+To gettigns started simply run `npm i`.
+Then use `gulp` to start the dev server, and start brower-sync.
+You default browser shoul open the site, if not navitage to `localhost:3000`.

 ## Utility

-Folowing is the current and future utility classes and/or mixins
+Folowing is the current and future utility classes and/or mixins.

 ### Spacing